wp-plugins/smartbroker/readme.txt

 6. A search-by-reference number box, using theme 'ui-darkness'

 == Changelog ==
+= 2.0 =
+Added search_page_v2 with the following features:
+* Search by keyword(s)
+* Now loads boat types from backend to match system
+* Loads available builders from backend
+* Added pagination
+* Updated other shortcodes widget to use seach_page_v2 in place of search_page
+* Customisable slider ranges
+* Enquiries form now has a hidden honeypot field to reduce spam enquiries.
+* Featured boats widget now selects 10 boats at random rather than loading entire boat list.

+Note: The original search page is now depreciated.
+Please move to search v2 when making any updates.

 = 1.2.4 =
 * Switched jQuery to noConflict mode to avoid clashes with other libraries
 * Fixed error with photo counting where no photos exist